MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 **CHANGE**: log messages look completely different.
 Any log parsing will have to be reviewed.
           New log format includes a prefix with process-id and the routine generating the notification message.

+**CHANGE**: default message format in sr3 is v03. in v2, the default format was v2.

+**CHANGE**: default topicPrefix and post_topicPrefix in sr3 is 'v03' ... in v2 it
+          was 'v02.post'

 *NOTICE*: When migrating from v2 to sr3, simple configurations will mostly "just work."
           However, cases relying on user built plugins will require effort to port.
           The built-in plugins provided with Sarracenia have been ported as updated